Midland Community Center: Programs

 The organization provides the community with a diverse group of activities that include youth and adult classes, drop-in sessions and leagues for athletics.

 In addition to aquatics, the indoor sports of basketball, volleyball, pickleball, gymnastics and curling are featured.
 Outdoor sports such as flag football are organized in cooperation with the Midland Parks and Recreation department.

 Offerings in fine arts are continuously scheduled and include art lessons, voice and/or instrument lessons and dance classes.

 Specialty fitness activities that are sponsored include fencing, martial arts (karate & judo), Yoga, boxing (non-contact), billiards, table tennis, pickleball and badminton.

 Funding

 The United Way of Midland County provides significant funding for the center's operations.
 For 2009, UW allocated $282,900 for education programs, $61,500 for self-sufficiency programs and $270,600 for health programs.
 The total of $615,000 was 16.4% of UWs budget.
 The MCC also relies on local companies to underwrite specific programs and free activities.

 Deli

 For the first time in its history, a food service business opened inside the facility in June 2010.
-The Crossroads Deli is operated by a former resident who received culinary training at The Art Institute of Colorado before returning to Midland.
+The Crossroads Deli was operated by a former resident who received culinary training at The Art Institute of Colorado before returning to Midland.
 The eatery is now closed.

+New building

+Following years of planning, construction commenced during the summer of 2022 on the existing MCC property.
+A new Greater Midland Community Center opened on May 15, 2024 built at a cost $58.6 million.

+However, the older structure remained open during construction of the new structure.

+The 140000 sqft building features a state-of-the-art fitness center open 24/7; lap & leisure pools; walk/jog track within the multipurpose activity center (MAC) gymnasium; basketball, pickleball and volleyball courts; flexible spaces for golden-agers, events and programming; and dedicated classrooms for early childhood education.

+The week prior to the opening of the new building, demolition began on the old structure, which became a new parking lot.